johnidm/youtube-videos-code-examples/mcp-labs/MCP.md

 ### **Host**

 - The **Host** is the main application environment where users interact and where the AI model operates.
-- Examples include an IDE like Cursor, a chatbot interface, or a desktop AI assistant (e.g., Claude Desktop)[1][4][3].
+- Examples include an IDE like Cursor, a chatbot interface, or a desktop AI assistant (e.g., Claude Desktop).
 - The Host is responsible for:
   - Initializing and managing one or more MCP Clients.
   - Managing the lifecycle and context aggregation across clients.
   - Handling user authorization and decisions about what external data or tools the AI can access.
-  - Presenting results and interactions to the user[1][4].
+  - Presenting results and interactions to the user.
 - **In summary:** The Host acts as the orchestrator, coordinating communication between the user, the AI model, and the external systems via clients.

 ### **Client**

 - The **Client** is a component within the Host application that manages the connection to a specific MCP Server.
-- Each Client maintains a dedicated, stateful, one-to-one connection with a single Server[1][4][3].
+- Each Client maintains a dedicated, stateful, one-to-one connection with a single Server.
 - Key responsibilities:
   - Routing messages and requests between the Host (and thus the AI model) and its connected Server.
   - Discovering and managing the capabilities (tools, resources, prompts) exposed by the Server.
   - Negotiating protocol versions and capabilities to ensure compatibility.
-  - Managing subscriptions to resources and handling notifications for updates[4].
+  - Managing subscriptions to resources and handling notifications for updates.
 - **In summary:** The Client is the communication bridge, ensuring secure and structured data exchange between the Host and a particular Server.

 ### **Server**

-- The **Server** is an external program or service that exposes specific capabilities (tools, resources, prompts) via a standardized API for use by the AI model[1][3][4].
+- The **Server** is an external program or service that exposes specific capabilities (tools, resources, prompts) via a standardized API for use by the AI model.
-- It acts as a wrapper or adapter around external systems such as APIs, databases, or file systems, making their functionality accessible in a uniform way[1][4].
+- It acts as a wrapper or adapter around external systems such as APIs, databases, or file systems, making their functionality accessible in a uniform way.
-- Servers can be implemented in any language and communicate using protocols like JSON-RPC over stdio or HTTP with Server-Sent Events (SSE)[1][4].
+- Servers can be implemented in any language and communicate using protocols like JSON-RPC over stdio or HTTP with Server-Sent Events (SSE).
 - Key responsibilities:
   - Advertising available tools, resources, and prompts to Clients.
   - Executing requested actions or providing data when invoked by a Client.
-  - Sending responses and notifications back to the Client[1][4].
+  - Sending responses and notifications back to the Client.
 - **In summary:** The Server is the provider of external capabilities, making them accessible to AI applications through the MCP standard.

 ### **Summary Table**